stephaneVercouillieBMID/slate/source/workingVersion.html.md

 - You must specify the Redirect URI in the onboarding file because it needs to be whitelisted by our F5.
 Multiple URLs can be whitelisted by BMID.

-<aside class="success"> When the end-user is redirected to itsme in the browser, we specify a redirect_uri afterwards.
+<aside class="success"> To redirect the end-user to itsme in the browser, BMID spfTo rediWhen the end-user is redirected to itsme in the browser, we specify a redirect_uri afterwards.
 We have to provide BMID the Redirect URIs.
 Can we give additional parameters?
 Or does the entire redirect_uri need to match?”**

 The entire redirect_uri must match therefore no additional parameter is allowed.